brunovgois/covid-fake-news-detection/README.md

 This project was built for our graduation thesis at the University Graduate Program of Computer Engineering - UniCEUB

-The reasearch was labeled "Fake News Detection on Twitter using Artificial Intelligence: a comparison between the Multinomial Naive Bayes and K-Nearest Neighbors Algorithms".

 This work has been developed and published by:

 - [Bruno Gois – @brunovgois](https://github.com/brunovgois)